Security

 - Test keys (

-vp_sk_test_xxx) — sandbox only, no real charges - Live keys (
+vp_sk_test_xxx) — test mode, no real money moves - Live keys (

-Keep your API key secret.
+Keep your secret key secret.
 If compromised, contact Von Payments to rotate it.

 Key Rotation